kaffelars/megagalax/README.md

 No optimizations, this is just simple brute force.
 But it works decently, although fps will quickly dip at higher particle counts.

 Be warned: This is not a scientifically accurate tool, it's just a toy!
+Place particles and play around with all the different settings to get neat results.

 ## Example pics